jhasse/ja/docs/index.md

 ## Colored output

 *ja* will display a jobs description with colors, similar to CMake's `make` output.
-That way you can easily distinguish compiling from linking, etc. When a job fails this is indicated by coloring the jobs command line in bold red.
+That way you can easily distinguish compiling from linking, etc.

 ## Progress bar and ETA